basecamp/kamal-site/docs/commands/server.md

 You can run `kamal server bootstrap` to setup docker on your hosts.

-If will check if docker is installed and if not it will attempt to install it via https://get.docker.com/.
+It will check if docker is installed and if not it will attempt to install it via https://get.docker.com/.

 ```bash
 $ kamal server